dmbtechdev/clone_jira_cli/README.md

 ### Problem Statement

-We will build a Jira clone for the terminal.
+Build a Jira clone for the terminal.

-We will build two primary features in Jira:
+Build two primary features in Jira:

 * Epic CRUD
 * Story CRUD